felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # The anxiety surfaces

-Not wanting to waste any time, I feverishly started Googling the most basic things, like "what does a DevOps do?", which led me to results like this:
+Not wanting to waste any time, I feverishly started Googling the most basic things, like "how to DevOps?", which led me to results like this:

 > To speed development and improve quality, development teams began